wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 ### OMF ingress logging

 Ingress logging messages provide a record of ingress events.
-Complete the following steps to capture maximum information for troubleshooting:
+Complete the following steps to capture the most information for troubleshooting:

 1. Refer to [System-level logging configuration](xref:systemloggingConfiguration) to set logging parameters.
 2. For maximum message logging information, set the log level to **Trace**.

 ### OMF ingress message debugging

-Debugging helps to troubleshoot problems between an OMF application and Edge Data Store.
-Complete the following to enable debugging:
+Use debugging information to troubleshoot problems between an OMF application and Edge Data Store.
+Complete the following steps to enable debugging:

 1. Refer to [Storage runtime configuration](xref:storageruntime) to enable debugging.
 2. Set an appropriate time value for the *IngressDebugExpiration* property.